DevExpress/dotnet-eud/interface-elements-for-web/articles/pivot-table/data-presentation/filter-data/build-complex-filter-criteria.md

 ![EU_Filter](../../../../images/img15870.png)

-The Pivot Table synchronizes filters applied in the [Filter Windows](filter-data-by-field-values/using-filter-popup-windows.md) and Filter Editor.
-You can customize the resulting filter sting or clear it to reset the applied filters.
+The Pivot Table synchronizes filters applied in [Filter Windows](filter-data-by-field-values/using-filter-popup-windows.md) and the Filter Editor.
+You can customize the filter sting or clear it to reset applied filters.

 If you use a **classic** mode, a **Prefilter** is available instead.